In this article, you will learn about the implications of the BAG ruling and the ECJ ruling on vacation expiry:

 Why remaining vacation is important

-Residual leave is important because it gives your employees the opportunity to recover from work and recharge their batteries.
-Especially in stressful times, it is crucial to take breaks in order to remain productive and motivated in the long term.
-In addition, remaining leave protects your rights as an employee :in, because according to the Federal Leave Act, everyone should have the chance to use their full leave entitlement.
+In addition, remaining leave protects the rights as an employee :in, because according to the Federal Leave Act, everyone should have the chance to use their full leave entitlement.
 It is also important to know when remaining leave expires to ensure that employees’ vacation days do not expire unused.
 Employers should therefore provide transparent information about the rules on vacation expiry and ensure that all employees can plan their vacation days in good time.
 This will help you avoid unnecessary stress and legal pitfalls.

 What decision did the ECJ make on 20.09.2022 regarding vacation expiry?

-On 22.09.2022, the European Court of Justice (ECJ) ruled in a judgment(C-120/21 LB) that a fundamental automatic expiry of unused vacation entitlements at the end of the year, as stipulated by the German Federal Leave Act (BUrlG) in Section 7 para.
-2 is contrary to European law.
-According to the ECJ’s ruling, a national law is only applicable in accordance with European law if it only permits the forfeiture of vacation entitlements without compensation in cases where employers have requested their employees to take vacation in good time.
-This decision strengthens the rights of employees and makes it clear that employers must actively point out when and how remaining leave should be taken in order to avoid forfeiture.
-The ruling has significant practical implications for companies, as it ensures that employees can actually take their vacation entitlements.
+On 22.09.2022, the European Court of Justice (ECJ) ruled in a judgment(C-120/21 LB) that the automatic expiry of unused leave entitlements at the end of the year, as provided for in Section 7 (2) of the German Federal Leave Act (Bundesurlaubsgesetz, BUrlG), is contrary to European law.
+According to the ECJ’s ruling, a national law can only be applied in accordance with European law if it only allows vacation entitlements to expire without compensation in cases where employers have requested their employees to take vacation in good time.

 What did the Federal Labor Court (BAG) decide on 20.12.2022?